Shelburne, Massachusetts: Education

-Shelburne is a member of the Mohawk Trail Regional School District, which covers six towns on the elementary level and the majority of western Franklin County on the upper levels of education.
+Shelburne is a member of the Mohawk Trail / Hawlemont Regional School District, which covers six towns on the elementary level and the majority of western Franklin County on the upper levels of education.
 Buckland-Shelburne Regional Elementary School serves students from pre-kindergarten through sixth grades for the two towns, and students from grades 7–12 attend Mohawk Trail Regional High School in Buckland.
 There are several private, religious and charter schools located in the Greenfield area, with the most prominent being Deerfield Academy in Deerfield, Northfield Mount Hermon School in Gill and the Academy at Charlemont in Charlemont.

 The nearest community college, Greenfield Community College, is located in Greenfield.
 The nearest state college is Massachusetts College of Liberal Arts in North Adams, and the nearest state university is the University of Massachusetts Amherst.
 The nearest private colleges, including members of the Five Colleges and Seven Sisters, are located southeast in the Northampton area.

 The town is a supporter of the Peaceful Solution Character Education Program.